arnold-c/reproducible-research/guideline.md

 Simply put, mistakes happen.
 Projects also move between PHO employees.
 If your project is structured properly, you will have a code document that contains all of the relevant information, and it is easy to recreate the outcomes.
 Importantly, you will also have the necessary input files (and tracking of **all** their changes) stored within the project folder.
 That way, if you move computers, delete a document by accident, or hand over the project to another person, everything is neatly contained and can be reproduced without hassle.

+> Simply put, mistakes happen.
+If your project is structured properly, you will have a code document that contains all of the relevant information, and it is easy to recreate the outcomes.
+That way, if you move computers, delete a document by accident, or hand over the project to another person, everything is neatly contained and can be reproduced without hassle.

 ## How do I make reproducible work?

 There are many different ways to make reproducible work.
 The information listed here should give you the foundations upon which you can build your own systems.
 However, the principles are the same and largely revolve around project structures and a version control system, such as Git.

+> There are many different ways to make reproducible work.
+The information listed here should give you the foundations upon which you can build your own systems.
+However, the principles are the same and largely revolve around project structures, and dynamic documents that contain both the code and the results embedded in them.
+This way, updates to the code will automatically update results (including tables and figures), and you don’t need to worry about incorrectly copying the wrong version, or even retyping numbers in a table.
+>
+> Whilst it is a bit beyond the scope of what this document can cover, a version control system like Git can prove to be an invaluable tool in making reproducible research.
+It is essential tracked changes for everything you do in a project: all the changes in your code, which files you produce, where you move files, the results your create … and the list goes on.
+If you would like to learn how to use Git, you should read this fantastic resource by Jenny Bryan and co.
+It is aimed at R users, but much of it is generalizable.
+More resources are available at the end of the document

 # Structuring a project